Loomery is a young strategy and technology consultancy. We make it easier and faster to build better things.

 By forming flexible teams with the right skills for the task, and equipping ourselves with the latest design, prototyping, research and development tools we slash the time it takes to get V1 out in the world.
 In our first two months our team have delivered new digital experiences for The University of Exeter and NorthEdge Capital.

-You will be employee #1 or #2 and will join the founders, Brett Thornton and Tim Checkley.
+You will be an early employee, joining the founders, Brett Thornton and Tim Checkley.
 Brett and Tim are strategy and product leaders with over two decades of experience delivering for many of the most ambitious organisations in the world including Apple, The Met Office, Visa, NatWest and Tesco.

 We are passionate about creating a diverse company that’s a stimulating and supportive place to work - and one that leaves the planet better than we found it.